This rich, creamy Smoked Salmon Pate makes a wonderful spread for crackers, toasts, and holiday canapés.

 Smoked salmon and seasonings dress up a flavored cream cheese spread.
 Five minutes is all you need to whip up this creamy fish dish, great served as a dip or great, light, fresh appetizer.

 This recipe comes from my favorite local fishmonger and restaurant, Seabolt’s Smokehouse.
+It tastes like it was served at a fine dining restaurant.

 What’s the best way to serve pate?